Can liver cancer be prevented?

 Many liver cancers could be prevented by avoiding exposures to known risk factors for this disease.

 Worldwide, the biggest risk factor for liver cancer is infection with the hepatitis B or C virus.
 There is a vaccine to prevent hepatitis B. All children, as well as adults at high risk, should get this vaccine.

 There is no vaccine for hepatitis C. Preventing hepatitis C (and hepatitis B in people who have not had the vaccine) is based on knowing how it spreads.
 The viruses are spread through blood transfusions, from sharing dirty needles (as in drug use), by having unprotected sex, and through childbirth.
 In the United States the risk of getting a hepatitis infection from a blood transfusion is very low.

-Hepatitis C infections can often be cured with drug treatment for about 6 months, but this can be hard to take.
+Hepatitis C infections can often be cured with drug treatment, but this can be hard to take.
 Drugs can also be used to help treat hepatitis B, but they do not cure it.
-Whether these drugs help prevent liver cancer is under study.
 If you have hepatitis B or C you should talk to your doctor about these drugs.

 Limiting alcohol and tobacco use

 In the United States, alcohol abuse is a major cause of cirrhosis, which can lead to liver cancer.
 Preventing liver cancers linked with alcohol abuse remains a challenge.

 Getting to and staying at a healthy weight